Why You Need to Be Sleeping On A Fiberglass Free Mattress

 Where is Fiberglass Inside a Mattress Located?

 Because the fiberglass layer is typically just under the cover fabric, many mattress manufacturers instruct owners to not remove the cover, even if there’s a zipper to do so.
-Slipping off the cover can let the fiberglass shards underneath spread throughout your bedroom and even into the rest of your home.
+Slipping off the cover or needing to fix a ripped mattress can let the shards underneath spread throughout your bedroom and even into the rest of your home.

 If you’re concerned because your mattress contains fiberglass, we suggest wrapping it in a mattress protector until it’s time to replace the mattress.
 A mattress protector can help to contain any stray shards should the cover wear out, preventing the fiberglass from spreading and creating a mess that’s extremely difficult to clean up.

 How do you know when your mattress needs replacing?
-A worn cover is definitely one sign and can let fiberglass leak through, but there are other ways to tell that a mattress is past its prime.
+A worn cover is definitely one sign and can let fiberglass leak through, but there are other ways to tell that a mattress is past its prime before you have to clean up mattress fiberglass.

 Looking for a Mattress Free of Fiberglass?